-As I noted, it took a solid 90 minutes to climb the rocks to the top, weighing pros and cons of routes to take on the way to the top.
+As I noted, it took 90 minutes to climb the rocks to the top, always weighing pros and cons of routes to take on the way to the top.
 Step on this rock or that rock?

 Before I forget, the views.
 On the way up, safely swivel around every so often to savor the most fantastic panoramas of the Arnold Valley.
 Gorgeous.

 You will eventually reach the top of Devil’s Marbleyard.
 However, along the way, you will feel several times as though you will never scramble the final boulder.